jamespdat-spec/homeassistant-up-bank/README.md

 This integration will fetch details about all of your UP accounts, for you to use how you want.
 At the moment it refreshes once an hour to update balances.
 Ideally I would like to receive webhooks and update in real-time.

-Any feature requests feel free to vote or add a [discussion](https://github.com/jay-oswald/ha-up-bank/discussions) and any bugs create, or comment on an [issue](https://github.com/jay-oswald/ha-up-bank/issues)
+Any feature requests feel free to vote or add a [discussion](https://github.com/richardsj/ha-up-bank/discussions) or at the [upstream repo](https://github.com/jay-oswald/ha-up-bank/discussions)and any bugs create, or comment on an [issue](https://github.com/jay-oswald/ha-up-bank/issues)

 # Installation
 The easiest way is to install via HACS, see https://github.com/hacs/integration to install HACS if you haven't already.